November 21, 2007 | Commentary on Crime

 It would be a different story if fingerprints were an untested practice.
 In our criminal justice system, it is right and proper to test the validity of new scientific techniques.
 The last thing anyone wants is an innocent person detained or convicted based on unreliable scientific methods.

 We must keep an open mind when a criminal defense attorney tests the prosecution's attempted use of a new scientific technique in court whose reliability has not been established.
 Techniques that have been accepted in the relevant scientific community as reliable have been and should be admitted.
 Unreliable techniques, and quackery, should be excluded.

 But defense attorneys, too, have relied on fingerprint evidence for years.
 They routinely argue that the lack of fingerprints in a case, or the presence of a third parties" fingerprints at the scene of the crime, is valuable -- reliable -- evidence for a jury to consider.

 Fingerprints, in short, have a long and dependable history.
 The science of reading a fingerprint has proven to be reliable to judges in every country, and indeed in every state in the United States.
 You and I rely on fingerprint evidence everyday to keep us safe.
 Indeed, the U.S. Supreme Court, in an opinion written in 1969 by Justice William Brennan said fingerprint evidence is a "more reliable and effective crime-solving tool than eyewitness identifications and confessions."

 Perhaps the Maryland trial judge forgot to read that case.

-Cully Stimson, a former prosecutor and defense attorney, is
+Cully Stimson, a former prosecutor and defense attorney, is a senior legal fellow.

 First appeared in the Washington Times